-- (i) 1.5 million shares to be issued four months and one day following the closing; - (ii) 1.5 million shares to be issued eight months following the closing; and - (iii) 2.0 million shares to be issued one year following the closing of the acquisition.
+(i) 1.5 million shares to be issued four months and one day following the closing;

+- (ii) 1.5 million shares to be issued eight months following the closing; and - (iii) 2.0 million shares to be issued one year following the closing of the acquisition.

 The 5,000,000 shares were ultimately issued to DNA Canada Inc. in their entirety on May 24, 2023.
-On July 24, 2023, an additional 926,210 common shares were issued for debt related to the acquisition of Montauban, valued at \$0.50 per share for a total debt amount assumed of \$463,105.
+On July 24, 2023, an additional 926,210 common shares were issued for debt related to the acquisition of Montauban, valued at \$0.50 per share, for a total debt amount assumed of \$463,105.

 As part of the purchase agreement, the Company will acquire some equipment and assumed liabilities totalling \$208,290, which has been entirely settled in cash.
-A nil balance of is included in accounts payable and accrued liabilities as at June 30, 2023 (2022 - \$22,591).

-Completion of the acquisition is conditional upon, among other things, receipt of all necessary regulatory approvals, including approval of the TSX Venture Exchange.
-The Company submited the acquisition to the TSX Venture Exchange for approval and the Company received approval on November 23, 2020.
+Completion of the acquisition was conditional upon, among other things, receipt of all necessary regulatory approvals, including approval of the TSX Venture Exchange.
+The Company submitted the acquisition to the TSX Venture Exchange for approval and the Company received approval on November 23, 2020.
 The transaction was completed in the month of September 2021.